Elizabeth Hubbard

-Personal life
+Early life and education

-Hubbard was born in New York, New York, to Elizabeth Wright Hubbard and Benjamin Alldritt Hubbard.
+Hubbard was born on December 22, 1933, in New York City, to Elizabeth Wright Hubbard and Benjamin Alldritt Hubbard.
 Her mother, a physician, was a pioneer in homeopathy and one of the first women to earn a medical degree from Columbia University.
 She had two brothers, Theodore and Merle, an opera talent manager.

-She attended Radcliffe College, and graduated summa cum laude.
+Hubbard attended Radcliffe College in Cambridge, Massachusetts, and graduated summa cum laude in 1955.
 She pursued her theatrical education at the Royal Academy of Dramatic Art (RADA) in London, where she was the first American to receive the school's silver medal.
-She was married to furrier David Bennett from 1970 to 1972; they had one child, a son, Jeremy Bennett (born September 20, 1971).
+She graduated from RADA in 1957.

-Career
+Acting career

-Hubbard began that career in 1962, starring as Anne Fletcher on the soap opera, Guiding Light.
-The following year, she joined the cast of The Edge of Night as Carol Kramer for another short stint.
-She starred in the play The Physicists for which she received 1965 Clarence Derwent Awards for Most Promising Female.
-In 1964, she originated the role of Dr. Althea Davis on NBC's year-old soap opera The Doctors.
+Hubbard made her Broadway debut as a replacement actress in a revival of The Threepenny Opera in 1955.
+She later performed in 14 Broadway productions, including The Passion of Josef D., The Physicists (for which she received the 1965 Clarence Derwent Award for Most Promising Female), A Time for Singing, A Day in the Death of Joe Egg, I Remember Mama and Dance a Little Closer.
+Hubbard began her screen career in 1962, starring as Anne Fletcher on the soap opera Guiding Light.
+The following year, she joined the cast of The Edge of Night as Carol Kramer.
+In 1964, she inaugurated the role of Dr. Althea Davis on NBC's year-old soap opera The Doctors.
 Hubbard played the role until October 1969, when she left to pursue a career in Hollywood.
 She returned to the role as of October 1, 1970 and continued the role until 1977.
 She returned again in 1981 and remained with the show until its cancellation in 1982.
 In 1974, Hubbard was awarded the first Daytime Emmy Award for Outstanding Lead Actress in a Drama Series.
-Hubbard's pairing with the character of Dr. Nick Bellini (Gerald Gordon) made them one of the most popular romantic couples on the soaps, dominating the show's storyline during the later half of the 1960s and for most of the 1970s.
+Hubbard's pairing with the character of Dr. Nick Bellini (Gerald Gordon) made them one of the most popular romantic couples in soap operas, dominating the show's storyline during the later half of the 1960s and for most of the 1970s.

-In 1970, Hubbard made her big screen debut in the Academy Awards-nominated drama film, I Never Sang for My Father opposite Melvyn Douglas and Gene Hackman.
+In 1970, Hubbard made her big screen debut in the Academy Award-nominated drama film I Never Sang for My Father opposite Melvyn Douglas and Gene Hackman.
 In 1976, Hubbard won an additional Daytime Emmy Award for her portrayal of Edith Wilson in the television film First Ladies Diaries: Edith Wilson.
-She also appeared in films The Bell Jar (1979), Ordinary People (1980), Cold River (1982), Center Stage (2000) and The Treatment (2006).
+She also appeared in films The Bell Jar (1979), Ordinary People (1980), Cold River (1982), Center Stage (2000), and The Treatment (2006).